• Skip to secondary menu

 Let’s gather some supplies to get started!

-***Some links below may be affiliate links!
-If you make a purchase after clicking one of the links, I may make a small percentage of the purchase price at no extra cost to you!
+***AMAZON links below are affiliate links!
+If you make a purchase after clicking one of the links, I make a small percentage of the purchase price at no extra cost to you!
 Thanks in advance if you make a purchase at one of my links!

-–Paint Sprayer – I was sent the newer version of the Home Right sprayer for this post, but I had previously purchased the other cheaper model and both work GREAT!
+Paint Sprayer – I was sent the newer version of the Home Right sprayer for this post, but I had previously purchased the other previous model and both work GREAT!
 If you have the extra in your budget, splurge on the newer model, but if you don’t, the older model WILL do the job!

 -Old Clothes – My clothes were speckled with paint just like the floors where they received overspray!